Here you'll find design stories, scenarios, storyboards and fictions.

 A story that is challenging to remember

-This story is cited by Bartlett (1932:64) as one of several experimental studies he conducted on remembering.
-It was adapted from a North American folk-tale translated by Dr Franz Boas (Ann.Rep.Bur.of Amer.
-Ethnol.
-Bull.
-26, pp. 184–5).
-Bartlett was looking into the phenomena of how memory changes over time.
+One of the things that make stories memorable is their structure: that they have a recognisable beginning, middle and end; that events take place in a logical order, and that happenings and actors behave in more-or-less familiar ways.
+This story cited by Bartlett (1932:64) is one of several experimental studies he conducted on remembering (see also remembering shapes).
+It was adapted from a North American folk-tale translated by Dr. Franz Boas (Ann.Rep.Bur.of Amer.
+Ethnol.).
+Bartlett was looking into the phenomena of how recollections from memory change over time.
 To do this, he used 'the method of repeated reproduction', that is to say, participants read the story and, at a number of intervals thereafter, wrote down what they recalled of the story.
 Because of it's lack of familiar narrative structure, the story is very challenging to remember.
 Try it!

 - War of the Ghosts

 - One night two young men from Egulac went down to the river to hunt seals and while they were there it became foggy and calm.
 Then they heard war-cries, and they thought: “Maybe this is a war-party”.
 They escaped to the shore, and hid behind a log.
 Now canoes came up, and they heard the noise of paddles, and saw one canoe coming up to them.
 There were five men in the canoe, and they said: “What do you think?
 We wish to take you along.
 We are going up the river to make war on the people.”